 The 2018 excavation uncovered this wooden construction.
 Explanations range from a trackway through to a fish trap.

-Probably a bronze age cup & ring but the hole seems very deep.
+Possibly a Bronze Age cup marked stone but the hole seems very deep.

 This appears to be the base of a furnace.
 Samples were taken to further identify the use.